 6. Don't put it on top of anything

-No matter how chilly your toes are or how many icicles you have hanging off your earlobes, don't be tempted to put your heater on top of something to give it some height – and especially not something soft and flammable like a bed or couch.
+No matter how chilly your toes are, or how many icicles you have hanging off your earlobes, don't be tempted to put your heater on top of something to give it some height – and especially not something soft and flammable, such as a bed or sofa.
 If the heater tips over, it could easily start a fire.

 In short, put it on the flattest surface you can find, following the one-metre rule.

 7. Don't try to use them to heat multiple rooms

-Let's face it: electric heaters aren't the most efficient way to heat a room, and they're certainly not an efficient way to warm a whole house.
-While they're cheaper to buy upfront than a reverse-cycle air conditioner, they'll cost you quite a bit to run, particularly if you have several running at once.
+Let's face it, electric heaters aren't the most efficient way to heat a room, and they're certainly not an efficient way to warm a whole house.
+Although they're cheaper to buy upfront than a reverse-cycle air conditioner, they'll cost you quite a bit to run, particularly if you have several running at once.

 One way you can optimise your heater is to use your ceiling fans.
-Sounds counter-intuitive, yes?
-It's actually beautifully simple.
+It may sound counterintuitive, but it's actually beautifully simple.
 Most ceiling fans have a reverse switch.
-This makes the blades turn anti-clockwise and, since warm air rises, it'll push the warm air from your heater back down towards the floor, helping to keep you warmer.
+This makes the blades turn anticlockwise and, since warm air rises, it'll push the warm air from your heater back down towards the floor, helping to keep you warmer.